Skip to content

 If the inverse dynamics controller works well, when a trajectory is commanded to the controller, the manipulator should exactly follow that trajectory.
 We can test it by sending a cubic joint trajectory.
 To do this, the uma_arm_control package provides a cubic trajectory generator you can use.

-You can generate the desired joint trajectory by openning a new terminal and running the following:
+You can generate the desired joint trajectory by opening a new terminal and running the following:

 cdw